 Richardson Wealth Limited Announces Filing of Early Warning Report

-/EIN News/ -- TORONTO, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Richardson Wealth Limited (“Richardson Wealth”), a wholly owned subsidiary of RF Capital Group Inc. (TSX: RCG) announces that it has acquired, on behalf of its managed accounts, an aggregate ownership of 10.08% of the Class A units of Symphony Floating Rate Senior Loan Fund (TSX: SSF.UN) (the “Fund”).
+TORONTO, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- Richardson Wealth Limited ("Richardson Wealth"), a wholly owned subsidiary of RF Capital Group Inc. RCG announces that it has acquired, on behalf of its managed accounts, an aggregate ownership of 10.08% of the Class A units of Symphony Floating Rate Senior Loan Fund SSF (the "Fund").

 Richardson Wealth acquired an aggregate of 17,600 Class A units of the Fund through transactions taking place on Toronto Stock Exchange and through client account transfers.
 Richardson Wealth had net sales of 4,200 Class A units at an average price of $7.57 per unit and 21,800 Class A units were received from client account transfers.
 Prior to these transactions, Richardson Wealth held approximately 743,899 Class A units of the Fund.